 Ten Hazard Red Flags – Part 13

 Hazard Recognition Guide Parts 1-13

-The National Association of Tower Erectors (NATE) is a non-profit trade organization dedicated to facilitating safety, education and standards for the tower erection, service and maintenance industry.
+The NATE: The Communications Infrastructure Contractors Association is a non-profit trade organization dedicated to facilitating safety, education and standards for the tower erection, service and maintenance industry.
 In that regard, NATE compiles safety resources available to members to assist them in the development of their safety and health programs.